nevenc/spring-ai-workshop/workshop/content/03-first-spring-ai-app/index.md

 }
 ```

-Notice how easy is to create ChatClients and send messages to your AI Models.
+Notice how easy it is to create ChatClients and send messages to your AI models.

 You can read more on [ChatClient API Documentation](https://docs.spring.io/spring-ai/reference/api/chatclient.html).

-#### Run the application
+#### Run the Application to Execute Simple Queries

-Let's run the application again, e.g.
+Let's rerun the application.

 ```terminal:execute
 command: ./mvnw spring-boot:run
 session: 2
 ```

-#### Execute simple queries

-Let's run few queries, e.g.
+Here are a few sample queries to execute.
 ```execute
 http localhost:8080/chat/simple?query="List all nordics countries with their capital"
 ```